adap/flower/doc/source/tutorial-quickstart-pytorch.rst

             loss, accuracy = test(net, testloader)
             return float(loss), len(testloader.dataset), {"accuracy": float(accuracy)}

-We can now create a client function to return instances of :code:`CifarClient` when called
+Next, we create a client function that returns instances of :code:`CifarClient` on-demand when called:

 .. code-block:: python

     def client_fn(cid: str):
         return CifarClient().to_client()

-and create a :code:`ClientApp()` object using the client function
+Finally, we create a :code:`ClientApp()` object that uses this client function:

 .. code-block:: python

     app = ClientApp(client_fn=client_fn)

 That's it for the client.
 We only have to implement :code:`Client` or :code:`NumPyClient`, create a :code:`ClientApp`, and pass the client function to it.
-If you implement a client of type :code:`NumPyClient` you'll need to first call its :code:`to_client()` method.
+If we implement a client of type :code:`NumPyClient` we'll need to first call its :code:`to_client()` method.

 Flower Server
 -------------

-For simple workloads we can create a :code:`ServerApp` and leave all the configuration possibilities at their default values.
+For simple workloads, we create a :code:`ServerApp` and leave all the configuration possibilities at their default values.
 In a file named :code:`server.py`, import Flower and create a :code:`ServerApp`: